-While IIJA takes a historic step in addressing our nation's infrastructure challenges, there are still several important areas where Congress must act to ensure America does not fall further behind.
+While IIJA takes a historic step in addressing our nation's infrastructure challenges, there are still notable areas where Congress must act to ensure America does not fall further behind.
 Below are the specific issues NSSGA continues to work on within this topic:

-- Water Resources Development Act (WRDA): Aggregates and industrial sand materials are a critical component for the various Army Corps of Engineers projects covered under WRDA that improve ports and harbors; enhance waterway infrastructure traffic; protect our shorelines; and mitigate flooding in our communities.
+■ Water Resources Development Act (WRDA): Aggregates and industrial sand materials are critical components for the various Army Corps of Engineers projects covered under WRDA that improve ports and harbors; enhance waterway infrastructure traffic; protect our shorelines; and mitigate flooding.
 NSSGA has long supported the bipartisan efforts to pass WRDA in each Congress and encourages this work to continue in the 118th Congress, before the 2022 WRDA bill expires.
-Further, we call on Congress to ensure robust appropriations are available each fiscal year to fund the construction projects authorized by Congress to keep critical water infrastructure work moving forward. - Rail Service Reform: The aggregates and industrial sand industries support common-sense solutions that will bolster our supply chain and rail networks, which are currently failing these industries.
+Further, we call on Congress to ensure robust appropriations are available each fiscal year to fund the authorized construction projects to keep critical water infrastructure work moving forward.

+Rail Service Reform: The nation's supply chain and rail networks are currently failing the aggregates and industrial sand industries.
+We support pragmatic, durable and commonsense solutions to resolve these issues.
 We support the reforms being examined by the Surface Transportation Board (STB) that would increase competition (particularly to smaller, rural, and underserved communities) and transparency to improve rail service.
-We support legislative efforts in Congress to reauthorize the STB, giving the agency the tools needed to level the playing field between shippers and carrier. - Material Neutrality: NSSGA strongly believes Congress should maintain a material-neutral approach and should not legislate market share.
+We support Congressional legislative efforts to reauthorize the STB, providing the agency with the tools to level the playing field between shippers and carriers.

+■ Material Neutrality: NSSGA strongly believes Congress should maintain a material-neutral approach and not legislate market share.
 NSSGA opposes attempts by competing materials to utilize legislation like the National Defense Authorization Act, the Farm Bill and appropriations bills to promote market share by establishing material-specific deployment programs.
-When executing federal investments, material choice decisions should be left to engineers and construction professionals who have the expertise and local knowledge needed to plan and execute projects.
+When executing federal investments, material choice decisions should be left to engineers and construction professionals who have the expertise and local knowledge to plan and successfully execute projects.

-■ Complete Annual Spending Bills: Completion of the 12 annual appropriations bills is critical to the aggregates
+Complete Annual Spending Bills: Completion of the 12 annual appropriations bills is critical, as it provides significant investment to infrastructure through discretionary programs and supports the work of agencies that are essential to our nation's businesses.
+Multiple short-term and stop-gap measures diminish the investments Congress previously allocated and waste taxpayer dollars, as state and local agencies are unable to reliably plan and successfully execute projects.

-- and industrial sand industries, as they provide significant investment to infrastructure through discretionary programs and support the work of agencies that are essential to our operations.
-Short-term and multiple stop-gap measures diminish the investments Congress previously allocated and waste taxpayer dollars, as state and local agencies are unable to reliably plan and execute projects. - Highway Trust Fund Solvency: While we applaud Congress and the Biden administration for providing five more years of solvency for the Highway Trust Fund, Congress must look beyond that window to ensure long-term solvency.
-The next surface transportation reauthorization bill must incorporate visionary and evolutionary revenue increases to avoid a disastrous shortfall.
-NSSGA supports sustainable revenue sources to adequately fund needed investments and create financial certainty, including vehicle-miles-traveled (VMTs), bonding measures, highway freight fees, registration fees for electrical vehicles and the raising and indexing of the federal gas tax, which has been unchanged for nearly 30 years. - Airport Investment: NSSGA is looking forward to engaging with Congress, as they work to reauthorize the Federal Aviation Administration (FAA).
-We support efforts to continually improve U.S. runways, taxiways, and associated infrastructure through the Airport Improvement Program (AIP).
-Finally, we call on Congress to expand the FAA materials research programs to include critical aggregates research priorities that will modernize runway construction, promote sustainability, and deliver cost savings to taxpayers.
+Highway Trust Fund Solvency: While we applaud Congress and the Biden administration for providing five more years of solvency for the Highway Trust Fund, Congress must look beyond that timeframe to ensure long-term solvency.
+To avoid a devastating shortfall, the next surface transportation reauthorization bill must incorporate visionary and evolutionary revenue increases.
+NSSGA supports sustainable revenue sources to adequately fund needed investments and create financial certainty, including vehicle-miles-traveled (VMTs), bonding measures, registration fees for electric vehicles, national registration fee and the raising and indexing of the federal gas tax, which has been unchanged for nearly 30 years.
+As discussions about the Highway Trust Fund unfold, we at NSSGA advocate for a comprehensive consideration of all potential funding methods.
+It's crucial to explore sustainable and stable funding sources while explicitly avoiding reliance on yearly appropriations, which could jeopardize the consistency and effectiveness of infrastructure investments.